 Training & Time

 No training required.
-For those who have questions or would like to know more please contact the Adoration Coordinator listed below.
-If you would like to become a scheduled adorer the time commitment is one hour during exposition hours each week beginning Thursday at 5pm and ending Friday at 5pm.
+For those who have questions or would like to begin attending a Holy Hour of Adoration, please contact the Adoration Coordinator listed below.
+If you would like to become a scheduled adorer the time commitment is one hour during exposition hours each week beginning Thursday at 5pm and ending Friday at 5:15pm with Benediction followed by Mass.

 Frequently Asked Questions